plevans/RTVP/documentation.md

     - Run the script
     - This will generate a c_code_to_paste.h file in the same location as the script.
 The contents of this file will be pasted into the FMU

-12. Edit FMU source code and add 3D files
+13. Edit FMU source code and add 3D files
     - Open Reference-FMUs in Visual Studio 2022
+    - In the Solution Explorer on the right, expand the project called *MDKCircuit_NoDev_3DThermal*
-    - Open config.h
+    - Open config.h (this will be located under *Header Files*
     - Copy the ... lines from the c_code_to_paste.h file to config.h
-    - Open model.c
+    - Open model.c (this will be located under *Source Files*
     - Copy the ... lines from the c_code_to_paste.h file to model.c
     - Finally, within the model.c file, manually change the numerical values for the m, n, r, s, t structural parameters to match the numbers in the c_code_to_paste.h file
     - Now go to the location of the files exported from the Export FMU menu option in VPPE3
     - Copy these files and paste them into the resources folder within the Thermal_NoDev FMU files

-13. Compile the FMUs
+14. Compile the FMUs
     - Right-click Reference-FMUs and click Rebuild...
     - This should clean and build the FMUs, and also include the resources that are required for 3D-RTVP co-simulation
     - This will create Thermal_NoDev.fmu within the build/fmus folder

-14. Open the Thermal_NoDev Simulink model
+15. Open the Thermal_NoDev Simulink model

-15. Reload the FMU block as before, and this time load the newly generated Thermal_NoDev.fmu model
+16. Reload the FMU block as before, and this time load the newly generated Thermal_NoDev.fmu model

-16. Run the co-simulation tool
+17. Run the co-simulation tool

-17. Run the Simulink simulation
+18. Run the Simulink simulation

 ### Troubleshooting